atolab/zenoh-web/content/blog/2025-04-09-Zenoh-Pico-Performance.md

 To measure performance, we have a standardized throughput test and a latency test which we run on a standardized machine (Intel Xeon E3-1275 @3.6GHzn 32GB DDR4, Ubuntu 22.04).
 For embedded measurements, we ran those tests on an esp32-wroom32 dev board.

-These tests produce a thousand measurements or so per payload size that we use to calculate the median value to then get the following graphs (not that the y axis is log scale):
+These tests produce a thousand measurements or so per payload size that we use to calculate the median value to then get the following graphs (note that the y axis is log scale):

 ### PC throughput client, tcp: